Eric-Yan-742/Obsidian/Job/Email.md

-I'm graduating this June, and I'm currently looking for full time positions.
+I'm graduating in June, 2026, and I'm currently looking for 2025 summer intern.
 If you're available over the phone for a quick chat about potential opportunities at `[Company Name]`, I'd greatly appreciate it.